In-House vs. Outside Counsel: Choosing the Right Option

 Intellectual Property

-They should work with the research and design team to understand their plans, draw up registration plans, and determine when to end patents or trademarks that are no longer in use for cost efficiency.
+While the IP registrations might be best left to an alternative legal service provider, the internal team develops a company’s IP strategy.
+They should work with the research and design team to understand their plans, draft registration plans, and determine when to end patents or trademarks that are no longer in use to improve cost efficiency.

 Litigation and Dispute Resolution